BLOG GEAR & REVIEWS ABOUT & CONTACT

 How it Went for Me

 The ride from Rio Gallegos to the border is about 65km across a windswept expanse of flat terrain.
 The Argentinian border facility was fairly chaotic, with vehicles of all sorts parked everywhere and little information on where to go.
-I saw there was other motorcycles parked up near the building so also made my way there.
+I saw there were other motorcycles parked up near the building so also made my way there.
 It was clear where to go next, so I walked around the side of the building and there was a queue.
 This was for immigration, and it took around 20 minutes to get to the window.
 Once there, getting stamped out of Argentina was a matter of a minute or two.
 Next straight to the customs window, with very few people ahead, so a quick process to cancel the TIP.

 From there, it wasn't clear where to go or what to do next.
 I returned to my bike and made my way through the chaos of cars and people to the vehicle point of the building.
 There weren't any officials obviously dealing with travellers so after a moment of looking around, I continued on to the Chilean building.

 With the traffic wardens, things were quite a bit more organised on the Chilean side.
 I was directed to park next to some other motorcycles, and then headed indoors.
 There were two queues, stretching almost out of the building.
 It wasn't clear what each queue was for, and several people were confused.
-Eventually an official came and directed people to the left or right queue, depending on whether they were entering or existing Chile.
+Eventually an official came and directed people to the left or right queue, depending on whether they were entering or exiting Chile.
 From there, it took about another 20 minutes to reach the first window (immigration) and start the process.

 As with Argentina, once at the window the formalities were very quick.
 I'd also used my time in the line to complete the online customs declaration, so after obtaining the Chilean TIP, it returned to my bike.
 There was a line of cars for the exit, but as I approached, I was directed to ride to the front.
 The customs officer took my stamped paper slip and I showed the QR code for the online declaration.
 The officer was friendly, but rushed, so I was quickly waved on my way, sans search.